nanoframework/nf-Community-Contributions/drivers/Shift-Register-74HC595/README.md

 - Master Reset is connected to VCC

-- GND is connected to the devices ground
+- GND is connected to round

 ## Understanding the software

-- The driver is first initialized by calling the constructor like this HC595 ShiftRegister = new HC595(Clock, Data, Latch)
+- The driver is first initialized by calling the constructor like this: `HC595 ShiftRegister = new HC595(Clock, Data, Latch)`

-- The pin state is changed by the method SetPin(Pin,State) Example: ShiftRegister.SetPin(7, false)
+- The pin state is changed by the method SetPin(Pin,State) Example: `ShiftRegister.SetPin(7, false)`

 - The SetPin method changes the pin state doing the following